in28minutes/spring-master-class/03-spring-aop/readme.md

 ##  AOP with Spring and AspectJ

-Let's play and learn more about Spring
+Let's play and learn more about Spring AOP

 - Step 01 - Setting up AOP Example - Part 1
 - Step 02 - Setting up AOP Example - Part 2